riboseinc/terraform-aws-iam-authenticating-group/README.md

 #### Provider Config

+  - Arguments will be exposed to S3 Bucket with name `${bucket_name}/args.json`.
+User can update it with new values.

   - Where should this API deployed to, more info [aws](https://www.terraform.io/docs/providers/aws)

 ```hcl-terraform
 provider "aws" {